*COVID-19 TRAVEL ALERT – I am writing and providing you information on Watkins Glen Gorge Trail. I am not encouraging you to travel there right now *

-If you do this hike early in the morning you might find it less populated and if you do have an emergency, you need to make sure you have mobile phone service to call for help.
+If you do the Watkins Glen Gorge Trail hike early in the morning you might find it less populated.
+If you do have an emergency, you need to make sure you have mobile phone service to call for help.

 Important to note: we did have cell phone service through the Gorge Trail and Indian Trail loop.
 We all had Roam Mobility SIM cards in our phones which worked well in the larger population areas, but in some of the small towns and rural roads we passed through, our service was spotty.
 It’s fun to disconnect, but not when you want or need to have the service.

 Here it is, it is THE PICTURE everyone must get when going into Watkins Glen Gorge Trail.